 “The question besides ‘What do you need?’ is ‘What is your risk preference?’ “says Bellmer.
 “It doesn’t matter that you might need a 10 percent rate of return.
 You might not be able to handle the risk associated with that.”

 Nevertheless, bold or not, planners will say most people in their 50s are too young to flee to the safety of cash instruments.
-“This is not the time when you go to cash,” says Ellen Rinaldi, executive director of investment counseling and research at mutual fund group Vanguard.
+“This is not the time when you go to cash,” says Ellen Rinaldi, chief security officer at mutual fund group Vanguard and the firm’s former head of investment counseling and research.
 “You may stay 50-50 in stocks and bonds.
 But you’re going to need growth in your portfolio.”

 4. Time your exit

 You may want, or need, to delay retirement.
 If so, you’ll have plenty of company.
-These days many workers are opting to “downshift” into retirement by working part-time or longer than they’d originally planned.
-A study from Putnam Investments found that 7 million retirees returned to work within 18 months.
-Among those, 32 percent said financial reasons prompted their decisions.
-And close to four out of 10 who went back said that if they could do it differently, they would have saved more in their company retirement plan.
+These days many workers are opting to “downshift” into retirement by working part-time or workng longer than they’d originally planned.
+A September 2016 Bankrate survey found that 70 percent of Americans plan to work “as long as possible.”
+And only around half expect that will mean retiring in their 60s.

-Delaying retirement doesn’t just impact earnings.
+Delaying retirement doesn’t just mean the potential for more earnings.
 It also affects Social Security benefits, which are based both on your earnings and age you start tapping into them.
 If you were born by 1938, you qualified for full benefits by age 65.
 But individuals born after then will have to wait longer — up to age 67 for those born after 1960.
 If you draw benefits earlier, you’ll see reduced benefits over your entire lifetime.

 One bright spot: You may find it easier to find work, or stay at your current job, as you get older.
 Instead of pushing older employees out the door, many companies are finding that they need to retain experienced individuals to fill staffing gaps, says Tim Driver, CEO of RetirementJobs.com.

-“It’s a supply-and-demand issue,” says Driver.
+“It’s a supply-and-demand issue,” he says.
 “There’s a much lower supply of younger people coming into work.
 Then, because of longevity, there’s a whole new need for people to work longer.
 People find they didn’t save enough.
 Work is a fundamental and new part of retirement.”

 5. Tackle debt

 Part of the equation when you quit work is lingering debt.
-By the time you’re 50 there are two big hurdles you may have left to clear: your mortgage and your own parents
+By the time you’re 50, one big debt hurdle you may have left to clear is your mortgage.

 Once, mortgage-burning parties were common, a fun way to celebrate the achievement of owning your home free and clear.
 But that rite of passage is becoming less common.
-Now nearly six out of 10 homeowners between the ages of 55 to 64 still owe on a mortgage, according to Harvard University’s Joint Center for Housing Studies.
+Nearly 7 out of 10 households in the 55-to-64 age bracket had mortgage debt in 2011, according to a study from Harvard University’s Joint Center for Housing Studies.